 Aim 1: Development of InferNET: Inferring networks in data-poor species.

-Rationale: In this Aim, we propose to develop a network inference approach, InferNET, that will infer regulatory networks in a data-poor target species, based on gene networks from several data-rich species.
-The InferNET approach is inspired by a variant of the Robin Hood philosophy - “Learning from the rich and giving to the poor.”
+Rationale and Novelty: Existing tools for comparing plant gene networks are based on existing experimental data for each species and then compare them post-hoc (e.g. CoP [Ogata 2010], StarNet [Jupiter 2009], ATTED-II [Obayashi 2011, and PlaNet [Mutwil 2011]).
+By contrast, InferNET will infer regulatory networks in a data-poor target species, based on gene networks from several data-rich species.
 Inferred networks in the data-poor target (e.g. crop) species may be used to derive hypotheses and identify potentially important genes for validation testing.
-Most of the discussion below concerns co-expression networks, because, with the advent of Next-Gen sequencing, such data is now readily available and/or obtainable for many species.
-However, the methods we develop apply to other types of network edges including protein interactome (as it becomes available).
+The discussion below concerns co-expression networks, because Next-Gen sequencing makes such data readily obtainable for many species.
+However, the methods we develop apply to other types of network edges including protein interactome (as the data becomes available).

-Novelty: As its name suggests, InferNET uses data-rich species to infer regulatory networks in data-poor species.
-By contrast, existing tools for comparing plant gene networks create networks based only on existing experimental data for that species and then compares them post-hoc (e.g. CoP [Ogata 2010], StarNet [Jupiter 2009], ATTED-II [Obayashi 2011, and PlaNet [Mutwil 2011]).
-Also, with the exception of PlaNet, such tools compare only two species at a time.
-InferNET, like PlaNet, uses the networks from multiple species simultaneously.

 Community Need: As the number of available genome sequences increases, it will be common to find a newly sequenced or poorly studied target species “t” that is phylogenomically similar according to patristic distance based on maximum parsimony [Fourment and Gibbs /BMC Evolutionary Biology/ 2006, *6*:1] (see phylogenetic tree in Fig. 2), to those few “data-rich” species having a substantial body of experiments.
 For targets such as emerging crops and “boutique” crop species, inferring networks will be particularly valuable.